ag7adarsh/First-Project/api/INSTRUCTIONS.md

-## To test the Dockerfile written in Dockerfile, you can follwo the following steps:
+## To test the Dockerfile, you can follwo the following steps:

 Run the following command to build the iamge-